-- M.A. in Industrial Design, Ohio State University, Columbus, Ohio.
+- M.A. in Industrial Design, Ohio State University, Columbus, USA.

-- B.S. in Interior Design, Ohio State University, Columbus, Ohio.
+- B.S. in Interior Design, Ohio State University, Columbus, USA.

 Professor Muqeem Khan holds a B.S. in Interior Design and an M.A. in Industrial Design from the Ohio State University.
 His motion picture credits with Walt Disney and Square USA include Deep Rising, George of the Jungle, Flubber, Armageddon and Final Fantasy.